psu13/mutable-hakyll/draft/quantum.md

 functions.
 And that's what he did in his [famous book about quantum mechanics](https://press.princeton.edu/books/hardcover/9780691178561/mathematical-foundations-of-quantum-mechanics).

+If we wanted to actually prove some of the things I claim later about Hilbert spaces and operators we would need some of the more technical results from functional analysis.
+Doing such proofs is way above my pay grade so I'm mostly ignoring such things for now.
+But at the end of this whole story I'll make a list of things that I left out.

 After working out the mathematical basis for quantum theory Von Neumann went on to invent the [dominant model](https://en.wikipedia.org/wiki/Von_Neumann_architecture) that we still use to describe computers.
 So think about that next time you are feeling yourself after